Code-Institute-Submissions/althea-bookshelf/testing.md

 # Testing

 ## Manual Function Testing
-Manual testing was carried out in different browsers and screen sizes to ensure site is responsive to all viewing platforms.
+Manual testing was carried out in different browsers and screen sizes to ensure site is not just responsive but also the apprearance and functionality is consisnte to all viewing platforms.
 The primary tool used for this was [Google Developer Tool](https://developers.google.com/web/tools/chrome-devtools) and the tests were done using the following screen sizes:
 * Samsung Note 10
 * Samsung S9+
 * Iphone 5/SE